TimMikeladze/typescript-react-package-starter/README.md

 ## What's included?

-- ⚡️[tsup](https://github.com/egoist/tsup) - The simplest and fastest way to bundle your TypeScript libraries.
+- ⚡️ [tsup](https://github.com/egoist/tsup) - The simplest and fastest way to bundle your TypeScript libraries.
 Used to bundle package as ESM and CJS modules.
 Supports TypeScript, Code Splitting, PostCSS, and more out of the box.
 - 📖 [Storybook](https://storybook.js.org/) - Build UI components and pages in isolation.
 It streamlines UI development, testing, and documentation.
 - 🧪 [Vitest](https://vitest.dev/) - A testing framework for JavaScript.
 Preconfigured to work with TypeScript and JSX.
+- ✅ [Biome](https://biomejs.dev/) - Format, lint, and more in a fraction of a second.
+- 🪝 [Lefthook](https://github.com/evilmartians/lefthook) — Run scripts before committing.
+Lints staged files, runs tests, and more.
 - 🔼 [Release-it](https://github.com/release-it/release-it/) - release-it is a command line tool to automatically generate a new GitHub Release and populates it with the changes (commits) made since the last release.
 - 🐙 [Test & Publish via Github Actions](https://docs.github.com/en/actions) - CI/CD workflows for your package.
 Run tests on every commit plus integrate with Github Releases to automate publishing package to NPM and Storybook to Github Pages.
-- 📄 [Commitizen](https://github.com/commitizen/cz-cli) — When you commit with Commitizen, you'll be prompted to fill out any required commit fields at commit time.
-- 🐶 [Husky](https://github.com/typicode/husky) — Run scripts before committing.
-- 🚫 [lint-staged](https://github.com/okonet/lint-staged) — Run linters on git staged files
 - 🤖 [Dependabot](https://docs.github.com/en/code-security/dependabot) - Github powered dependency update tool that fits into your workflows.
 Configured to periodically check your dependencies for updates and send automated pull requests.
-- ☑️ [ESLint](https://eslint.org/) - A linter for JavaScript.
-Includes a simple configuration for React projects based on the recommended ESLint and AirBnB configs.
-- 🎨 [Prettier](https://prettier.io/) - An opinionated code formatter.
 - 🏃‍♀️‍➡️ [TSX](https://github.com/privatenumber/tsx) - Execute TypeScript files with zero-config in a Node.js environment.

 ## Usage